Silly-Development/Cachet-Auto-Status/README.md

 ## Requirements

 - Python 3.7+
-- Cachet instance with API access
+- Cachet instance with API access (Tested only on the v3 dev branch, v2 has not been tested and is unlikely to work)
 - Required packages: `httpx`

 ## Installation